- Posts by Maya Ginga RitchieAssociate

-Maya H. Ginga is an associate in Nutter’s Litigation Department.
+Maya Ginga Ritchie is an associate in Nutter’s Litigation Department.
 Her practice focuses on complex commercial litigation across a variety of industries.
-Maya has experience in various stages of litigation, ranging from initial ...
+Maya has experience in various stages of litigation, ranging from ...

 In Crashfund LLC v.
 FaZe Clan, investors in Wanderset Inc. sued successor e-gaming company, FaZe Clan.
 Wanderset investors claimed that their agreements with Wanderset granted them conditional rights to obtain stock proportionate to their investment upon a “change of control.”
 The investors also claimed that FaZe Clan refused to issue stock to them after a de facto merger with Wanderset in violation of the agreements.
 FaZe Clan was sued for, among other things, breach of contract.
 The investors alleged two theories:

 - that the investors’ conditional right to stock in the event of a change of control entitled them to FaZe Clan stock after the de facto merger, or alternatively,

 - that FaZe Clan, as the successor entity, was liable for consequential damages caused by Wanderset’s alleged breach of the investor agreements.